Steven Hansch

 Contact:

-He was worked in a range of emergencies and their aftermath, including Somalia, Sudan, Ethiopia, Rwanda, Burundi, Liberia, Bosnia, Kosovo, Sri Lanka, Central America, Colombia, and southern Africa, and including roughly 200 refugee and IDP camps.
-Mr. Hansch has worked for a wide range of nonprofit humanitarian organizations and think tanks, including the red cross, Unicef, WHO, Care, the International Rescue Committee, World Vision, Food Aid Management and the Refugee Policy Group.
-He has roughly 60 years of cumulative experience serving on nonprofit boards, including Relief International, Partners for Development, World Hunger Education Service, DARA, the Center for the Study of Societies in Crisis and the Humanitarian Times.
+He was worked in a range of emergencies and their aftermath, including Somalia, Sudan, Ethiopia, Rwanda, Burundi, Liberia, Bosnia, Kosovo, Sri Lanka, Central America, Colombia, and southern Africa, and including roughly 200 refugee and internally displaced camps.
+Mr. Hansch has worked for a wide range of nonprofit humanitarian organizations and think tanks, including the Red Cross, Compassion International, CARE, the International Rescue Committee, World Vision, Corus, World Relief, Food Aid Management and the Refugee Policy Group as well as Unicef, WHO, and UNOPs.
+He has decades of volunteer service on non-profit boards, including Relief International, Partners for Development, World Hunger Education Service, DARA, and Trees for the Future.
+He has been contributing author/editor for the SPHERE humanitarian standards for emergency response in each of its four editions since 1997.
+He was a regular contributing member of InterAction working group from the 1980s until early 2010s when InterAction moved to ban volunteers and board members.
+He is a regular member of other peer-learning networks, such as CORE (health), ALNAP (humanitarian aid) and the American Evaluation Association.

 Biostatistics